Maverick (company): Commercial success

 Maverick's first commercial success was with the self-titled debut album by Seattle-based grunge band Candlebox.
 Released in 1993, the album would be RIAA-certified quadruple platinum in the United States.
-The following year, the label signed Canadian musician Alanis Morissette, whose third album (and Maverick debut) Jagged Little Pill was released in 1995, and would be eventually certified 16× platinum in the U.S. (overall global sales of 33 million units)–making it the best selling album in the label's history, and of the 1990s.
+The following year, the label signed Canadian musician Alanis Morissette, whose third album (and Maverick debut) Jagged Little Pill was released in 1995, and would be eventually certified 16× platinum in the U.S. (overall global sales of 33 million units)–making it the best-selling album in the label's history, and of the 1990s.

-DeMann was bought out of the company for a reported $20 million in 1998, after which Guy Oseary increased his stake in the company and took control as chairman and CEO.
+DeMann was bought out of the company for a reported $20 million in March 1999, after which Guy Oseary increased his stake in the company and took control as chairman and CEO.

 Throughout the 1990s to the middle 2000s, Maverick would also release albums by Erasure, Michelle Branch, Meshell Ndegeocello, U.N.V., Dana Dane, N-Phase, Dalvin DeGrate, the Prodigy, Cleopatra, Tyler Hilton, Muse, Deftones, Summercamp, No Authority and William Orbit.
+In 1999 Maverick released The Matrix: Music from the Motion Picture from The Wachowskis film The Matrix (1999) and Marilyn Manson's single Rock is Dead from aforementioned soundtrack and their third studio album Mechanical Animals (1998).
 "I'm happy with Maverick as a label," observed the Prodigy's Liam Howlett.
 "They respect their bands; even the ones who aren't selling."